Our Housing Plan

-COVID-19 is poised to have a devastating effect on us all whether we are homeowners or renters.
+COVID-19 has had a devastating effect on us all whether we are homeowners or renters.
 How do we pay our utilities, insurance, taxes, rent, or mortgage when we have no income?
 Many homeowners have been afforded a grace period of up to a year with mortgage payments being deferred to the end of the loan.
 We’ve had at least three month holds on our other payments.

 But we are facing evictions and foreclosures.
 Residents losing their homes in the coming months will face an even harder time finding a place to live as landlords will be hesitant to rent to new tenants and mortgages will be harder to secure for, although home owners are assured their credit rating will not suffer, I hear numerous cases of severe drops in our credit ratings.

 Next to governance with our Mayor, City Council relations with its community boards are essential not just in land use and housing, but in strengthening the framework to not just help our city grow, but prosper.

 We all have to give a little.
 Sometimes we have to give a lot.
 But we can’t wait for others to open the right doors for us.
 We have to come together and make this happen.
 And it can go a long way to help our school segregation problem.
 Once again, I consider the mandate of Justice Thurgood Marshall that we “... learn to live together and understand each other."